-1 Uniform Alcohol Direct-Shipping Compliance Act 2 Section 1.
-Title 3 This [act] may be cited as the Uniform Alcohol Direct-Shipping Compliance Act.
-4 Section 2.
-Definitions 5 In this [act]: 6 (1) "Alcoholic beverages" has the meaning in [cite to state's law defining 7 alcoholic beverages].
-8 (2) "Carrier" means a person that: 9 (A) holds itself out to the general public as engaged in the business of 10 transporting goods for a fee; and 11 (B) is engaged in the business of transporting and delivering alcoholic 12 beverages directly to consumers.
-13 (3) ["Commission"] means [this state's alcoholic beverage commission].
-14 (4) "Consignor" means a person that provides alcoholic beverages to a carrier for 15 shipment.
-16 (5) "Consumer" means an individual who orders, or for whom is ordered, covered 17 alcoholic beverages to be shipped to the individual in this state.
-The term does not include an 18 individual who[: 19 (A)] holds, or acts on behalf of a person that holds, an alcoholic-beverage 20 [license] [permit] authorizing the receipt of shipments of alcoholic beverages for resale or 21 production[; or 22 (B) orders, or for whom is ordered, alcoholic beverages sold by a retailer 23 licensed in this state for delivery not later than [24] hours after the order and not more than [50]
+Section 1.
+Title

+This [act] may be cited as the Uniform Alcohol Direct-Shipping Compliance Act.

+Section 2.
+Definitions

+In this [act]:

+- (1) "Alcoholic beverages" has the meaning in [cite to state law defining alcoholic beverages]. - (2) "Carrier" means a person that: - (A) holds itself out to the general public as engaged in the business of transporting goods for a fee; and - (B) is engaged in the business of transporting and delivering alcoholic beverages directly to consumers. - (3) ["Commission"] means the [state alcoholic beverage commission]. - (4) "Consignor" means a person that provides alcoholic beverages to a carrier for shipment. - (5) "Consumer" means an individual who orders, or for whom is ordered, covered alcoholic beverages to be shipped to the individual in this state.
+The term does not include an individual who [: - (A)] holds, or acts on behalf of a person that holds, an alcoholic-beverage [license] [permit] authorizing the receipt of shipments of alcoholic beverages for resale or production [; or - (B) orders, or for whom is ordered, alcoholic beverages sold by a retailer [licensed] [permitted] in this state for delivery not later than [24] hours after the order and not more than [50] miles from the retailer's [licensed] [permitted] premises].

-1 miles from the retailer's licensed premises].
-2 (6) "Covered alcoholic beverages" means [list types of alcoholic beverages for 3 which the state authorizes direct-to-consumer shipments].
-4 (7) "Direct-shipper license" means a [license] [permit] issued by the 5 [commission] authorizing the sale and shipment of covered alcoholic beverages directly to a 6 consumer.
-7 (8) "Electronic" means relating to technology having electrical, digital, magnetic, 8 wireless, optical, electromagnetic, or similar capabilities.
-9 (9) "Fulfillment provider" means a person that acts on behalf of a licensed direct 10 shipper to ship covered alcoholic beverages to a consumer and arranges for transport of covered 11 alcoholic beverages by a carrier to the consumer.
-12 (10) "Licensed direct shipper" means a person that holds a direct-shipper license.
-13 (11) "Person" means an individual, estate, business or nonprofit entity, public 14 corporation, government or governmental subdivision, agency, or instrumentality, or other legal 15 entity.
-16 (12) "Record" means information: 17 (A) inscribed on a tangible medium; or 18 (B) stored in an electronic or other medium and retrievable in perceivable 19 form.
-20 (13) "Registered fulfillment provider" means a fulfillment provider registered 21 under Section 3.
-22 (14) "State" means a state of the United States, the District of Columbia, Puerto 23 Rico, the United States Virgin Islands, or any other territory or possession subject to the
+- (6) "Covered alcoholic beverages" means [list types of alcoholic beverages for which the state authorizes direct-to-consumer shipments]. - (7) "Direct-shipper license" means a [license] [permit] issued by the [commission] authorizing the sale and shipment of covered alcoholic beverages directly to a consumer. - (8) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (9) "Fulfillment provider" means a person that acts on behalf of a licensed direct shipper to ship covered alcoholic beverages to a consumer and arranges for transport of covered alcoholic beverages by a carrier to the consumer. - (10) "Licensed direct shipper" means a person that holds a direct-shipper license. - (11) "Person" means an individual, estate, business or nonprofit entity, government or governmental subdivision, agency, or instrumentality, or other legal entity.
+The term includes a protected series, however denominated, of an entity if the protected series is established under law that limits, or limits if conditions specified under the law are satisfied, the ability of a creditor of the entity or of any other protected series of the entity to satisfy a claim from assets of the protected series. - (12) "Record" means information: - (A) inscribed on a tangible medium; or - (B) stored in an electronic or other medium and retrievable in perceivable form. - (13) "Registered fulfillment provider" means a fulfillment provider registered under Section 3.

+(14) "State" means a state of the United States, the District of Columbia, Puerto

-1 jurisdiction of the United States.
+Rico, the United States Virgin Islands, or any other territory or possession subject to the jurisdiction of the United States.